 - Fact sheet per country, showing in brief the situation of the green and blue infrastructure and the patterns of behaviour of active recreation and active travel in each country.

-- Best practices brochure, which shows best practice examples in each country regarding active usage of open public spaces.
+- Good practices brochure, which shows best practice examples in each country regarding active usage of open public spaces.